A Gap-ETH-Tight Approximation Scheme for Euclidean TSP: Structure Theorem

+The lemma is now a consequence of applying the following claim on general weighted trees to the subtree $T'$ of~$DT$ rooted at~$\ori(C)$.

-\begin{claim} Let $T'$ be a (potentially infinite) tree in which each vertex has at most $2^d$ children and each edge from level $i-1$ to level $i$ has weight $1/2^i$.
-Then for any set of vertices $Q$, the minimum subtree of $T'$ that spans $Q$ has weight at most $4\cdot |Q|^{1-1/d}$. \end{claim} \begin{proof} Let $k$ be the integer such that
+\begin{claim} Let $T'$ be a rooted tree in which each vertex has at most $2^d$ children and each edge from level $i-1$ to level $i$ has weight at most $1/2^i$.
+Then for any set of vertices $Q$, the minimum subtree of $T'$ that spans $Q$ has weight at most $4\cdot |Q|^{1-1/d}$. \end{claim} \begin{claimproof} Let $k$ be the integer such that

 From level $i-1$ to level $i$ we have at most $2^{di}$ edges and each such edge has weight $1/2^{i}$.
 We have that the total weight of all edges from level $0$ to $k$ is at most: